euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Data Acquisition
 ----------------

+The first challenge of digital microscopy is the quantity of data.
+Let us first evaluate how large the data is, and enlighten our reader of the reasons of such quantity of data.
-We will first evaluate how big the data are and understand why?
-To reach the required resolution to see specimen details, optical microscopes use objectives having a magnification up to the diffraction limit which is about :math:`100\times`.
-Nowadays the pixel size for a CCD and sCMOS camera is about :math:`6.5\,\text{um}`, thus at magnification :math:`40\times` we reach a resolution of :math:`162.5\,\text{nm}`.
-To continue our reasoning, we will consider a specimen put on a cover slip which is a glass square surface of 18 mm wide.
-Later we will relate the support and the specimen by the more generic word *slide*, which corresponds to a larger glass surface.
-Consequently to cover this surface at this magnification we have to acquire an area larger than :math:`100\,000` px wide, thus of the order of 10 billion of pixels which is roughly 300 times larger than the actual largest professional digital camera (:math:`36\,\text{Mpx}`).
+To reach the required resolution to see the details of a specimen, optical microscopes use objectives magnifying up to the diffraction limit which is about :math:`100\times`.
+Nowadays the pixel size for a CCD and sCMOS camera is about :math:`6.5\,\text{um}`, thus we reach a resolution of :math:`162.5\,\text{nm}` at a magnification of :math:`40\times`.
+Now consider a specimen put on a cover
+slip: a glass square surface of 18 mm wide (we will later relate the support and the specimen by the more generic word *slide*, which corresponds to a larger glass surface).
+Consequently to cover this surface at such magnification we have to acquire an area larger than :math:`100\,000` px wide, thus of the order of 10 billion of pixels.
+This is roughly 300 times larger than the actual largest professional digital camera (:math:`36\,\text{Mpx}`).
 In light of foregoing digital microscopy are big data similar to spatial images and involve a software framework similar to the well-known Google Map.

-For scientific application, we use preferably monochrome camera so as to avoid the interpolation of a Bayer mosaic.
-Instead to capture the entire colour spectrum at the same time, colours are captured sequentially where a filter with the corresponding wave length transmission is placed in front of the camera.
+For scientific application, we preferably use monochrome camera so as to avoid the interpolation of a Bayer mosaic.
+Instead, to capture the entire colour spectrum at the same time, colours are captured sequentially by placing a filter of the colour's corresponding wave length transmission in front of the camera.
 These shots are called *colour fields of view* here.
-Figure :ref:`epifluorescence-microscope` shows the schematic of an epifluorescence microscope which is an application of this acquisition method.
+Figure :ref:`epifluorescence-microscope` shows the schematic of an application of this acquisition method called an epifluorescence microscope.

 .. figure:: figure-microscope.pdf
     :scale: 50%
     :figclass: bht

-    Schematic of an epifluorescence microscope where specimens are labelled with fluorescent molecules so called fluorophores.
+    Schematic of an epifluorescence microscope.
+Sspecimens are labelled with fluorescent molecules so called fluorophores.
 In this example we are capturing an image for a fluorophore having an excitation wave length in the blue and an emission wave length in the green.
 The filters are used to restrict the excitation and filter the